 While there are exceptions to any rule, test prep companies claiming to have "real" test questions are either being dishonest or breaking the law.
 When in doubt, do a quick credibility check and ask yourself a few questions:

 - Is the app or site managed by the makers of the real exam?

 - If not, is it associated with or endorsed by them?

 - Is it branded with official logos and trademarks?

 If you answered no to these questions, think about how the app or site would have access to these "real" exam questions.
-In our own experiences, these unscrupulous companies usually acquire their prep content unlawfully, such as hacking or brain dumping.
+We typically see that these unscrupulous companies acquire their prep content unlawfully, such as hacking or brain dumping.
 Some even steal the works of others and present it as their own.
-We don't support that behavior and neither should you.
+We absolutely do not support that behavior.

-Of course, there are scenarios where legitimate prep companies will offer "real" exam questions without breaking any laws or compromising the integrity of the exam.
-Our PTCB Calculations app was created with the Pharmacy Technician Certification Board and contains real questions taken from past exams.
-The important part is that those questions are no longer in circulation, meaning you can't just memorize them and expect to pass.
+There are some scenarios where legitimate prep companies can offer "real" exam questions without breaking any laws or compromising the integrity of the exam.
+For example, our PTCB Calculations exam prep was created with the Pharmacy Technician Certification Board and contains real questions taken from past exams.
+The important part is that those questions are no longer in circulation, meaning test takers cannot simply memorize the exact questions and answers and then expect to pass.
 It all goes back to our unofficial slogan:

 Study hard, learn the material, pass the exam.

-There are no shortcuts so get out there and earn your passing score. 💪You've got this.
+There are no shortcuts, so get out there and earn your passing score.